Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Introduction

-To realize the crypto-based access control in \oursystem; devices encrypt their data before uploading it to remote storage.
-Data owners register data streams and securely associate privacy-preserving access permissions through \oursystem's authorization service.
-Only authorized principals are cryptographically able to access (decrypt) the intended data segments.
-We design a novel key distribution and management scheme to enable efficient key updates and fine-grained yet scalable sharing of both arbitrary temporal ranges and open-ended streams.
-Our design builds on key regression and hash trees via a layered encryption technique. \oursystem can (optionally) guarantee data integrity such that even the data owner cannot alter data once uploaded.
-In summary, \oursystem ensures data owner's sovereignty and ownership over their data, such that they maintain the ultimate power to selectively and flexibly share their data with desired parties.
+To realize the crypto-based access control in \oursystem; devices encrypt and sign their data locally.
+Data owners register ownership of data streams and define privacy-preserving access permissions through \oursystem's authorization service.
+Only authorized principals are cryptographically capable of accessing (i.e., decrypting) authorized data segments.
+We design a novel key distribution and management construction to enable efficient key updates (i.e., succinct -- key size is independent of the granted data access range) and fine-grained yet scalable sharing of both arbitrary temporal ranges and open-ended streams.
+Our design builds on key regression and hash trees via a layered encryption technique. \shorten{\oursystem can \shorten{(optionally)}guarantee data integrity such that even the data owner cannot later alter their data.} In summary, \oursystem ensures data owner's sovereignty and ownership over their data, such that they maintain the ultimate power to selectively and flexibly share their data. \shorten{with desired parties.}

 With a prototype implementation\footnote{\oursystem is available under \url{https://dropletchain.github.io/}} of \oursystem, we quantify \oursystem's overhead and compare its performance to the state-of-the-art systems.
 When deploying \oursystem with Amazon's S3 as a storage layer, we experience a slowdown of only 3\% in request throughput compared to the vanilla S3.
-Moreover, we show the potential of \oursystem as an authorization service for the server-less computing domain with an AWS Lambda-based prototype.
+Moreover, we show \oursystem's potential as an authorization service for the serverless paradigm with an AWS Lambda-based prototype.
 We show \oursystem's performance is within the range of the industry-standard protocol for authorization (OAuth2).
-Also, we deploy \oursystem with a decentralized storage layer to give insights about its potential for the emerging decentralized storage services~\cite{ipfs, filecoin}.
+We also deploy \oursystem with a decentralized storage layer to give insights about its potential for the emerging decentralized storage services~\cite{ipfs, filecoin}.
 With our example apps on top of \oursystem, we show that real-world applications with unaltered user-experience (i.e., perceived delay) can be developed.
-In summary, the contributions of this paper are: \begin{itemize} \item \oursystem, the first decentralized authorization service that enables secure sharing of encrypted data and works without trusted intermediaries. \item a new crypto-enforced access control scheme that allows flexible and fine-grained access to encrypted data streams. \item a design that couples authorization with crypto-enforced access to mitigate the limitations of sharing in end-to-end encryption (i.e., static policies) and current authorization services (i.e., lack of cryptographic guarantees). \item an open-source prototype and evaluation of \oursystem showing its feasibility and competitive performance. \end{itemize}